ruthsarian/Droid-Toolbox/README.md

 *\*\* Seen at the entrance to [Oga's Cantina](https://disneyworld.disney.go.com/dining/hollywood-studios/ogas-cantina/); possibly the droid detectors?
 Also seen near Ronto Roasters and the area between Droid Depot and First Order.*

+## Troubleshooting
+Some tips to help troubleshoot issues with uploading this sketch to your T-Display or T-Display-S3

+### Screen is blank or the orientation is off (rotated 90 degrees)
+Only one #include should be uncommented in user_setup_select.h.
+You probably have either the wrong device uncommented or you have the correct device, but left the top include, #include <User_Setup.h>, uncommented as well.
+That should be commented out.

+### Upload gets stuck (at 67% percent)
+Remove the battery (if you have one) from the T-Display.
+Unplug it from your computer.
+Hold the T-Display so the buttons are on the left side of the screen.
+While holding the top-left button down, plug the T-Display back in to your computer.
+Recompile and upload the sketch.

+### Top-left button doesn't work
+This happens if your T-Display is connected via USB to your computer and the serial port to the T-Display is open (via Arduino IDE's serial monitor usually, or maybe something else?)
+Either change the port in your Arduino IDE or close the IDE completely (and anything else that may be making a serial connection to the t-display) then try again.

+### Compilation Error: TFT_eSPI, gpio_input_get()
+Check user_setup_select.h and make sure only 1 include is uncommented and it is the correct device that you're currently working with.

+### Compilation Error: Sketch too big; text section exceeds available space in board
+Your partition scheme setting needs to be changed to allow for the large application.
+Go into the tools menu and under partition scheme select "Huge APP".

 ## References
 * [Controlling Disney’s Droids from Droid Depot with WebBluetooth](https://medium.com/@baptistelaget/controlling-disneys-droids-from-droid-depots-with-webbluetooth-febbabe50587)
 * [bashNinja's BLE scan from Galaxy's Edge](https://discord.com/channels/478345594641973248/596058282087546968/626179189115977748) shared with the #makerspace channel of the [Galaxy's Edge Discord Server](http://swgediscord.com)